TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/frequently-asked-questions.md

             Q: You mention the upcoming version several times.
 Is there any way to try that?
         </div>
         <div class="col s12">
-            A: There's an open beta version which may contain new features, you can opt-in to beta in Google Play Store.
-Email me your Gmail or GSuite email address and I can add you to the closed beta version.
-The closed beta version can frequently change and could potentially contain bugs.
-The open beta release is more stable.
+            A: There is an open beta version that may contain new features, one can opt-in to beta visiting the app's page in Google Play Store.
+You must visit that page with your handheld device because the button saying "Join the beta" does not appear when you view it with a desktop browser.
+Since beta versions have new features and code changes there is more chance to encounter a bug than in the stable/final releases.
         </div>
     </div>
 </div>